 As we mentioned, the MacBook Pro range has now been streamlined to contain two main variants.
 For users requiring portability – perhaps DJs or performers – the 13-inch MacBook Pro takes some beating.
 The smaller form factor makes it ideal for taking from studio to venue, with the right amount of power and performance to ensure you can work.
 The 16” MacBook Pro is clearly geared more towards the professional user, packing in much more in the way of performance.

 Common across both the 13” and 16” models are a number of features, notably the infamous Touch Bar.
 Whether you like the Touch Bar or not is entirely your preference, but if you’re using Apple software applications like Logic Pro X or Final Cut then there are some clear benefits to getting to grips with it.
-We found the speed with which we could navigate our way around our Logic timeline helped our workflow immensely, while shortcuts and context specific actions like the recording panel became genuinely useful once we’d adjusted to them.
+The refreshed 13” range has also joined the 16” models by integrating the much-improved Magic Keyboard which, at a stroke, removed one of the major criticisms Apple has faced in recent years.

 Both come future-proofed thanks to their Thunderbolt 3 ports.
 While anyone with a bunch of legacy USB gear might curse (dongle-anger is a thing, right) the benefits in terms of performance and speed of switching to Thunderbolt 3 make it worth the hassle.